-Considering all levels of education together, about half of the schools in a size category of 150 or fewer pupils are located in an urban commune (between 48 and 55%).
-This proportion is 65% for schools with 151 to 200 pupils, and 80% for schools with more than 200 pupils.
+Considering all levels of education together, about half of the schools in a size category with 150 or fewer pupils are located in an urban commune (between 50 and 54%).
+This proportion is 64% for schools with 151 to 200 pupils, and 80% for schools with more than 200 pupils.
 In the intermediary communes, there are about a quarter of schools in each size category between 51 and 200 pupils.
-This proportion amounts to 20% for schools with 50 pupils or less and to 16% for schools with more than 200 pupils.
-In rural communes, schools with a maximum of 50 or 100 pupils are the most common (26% and 27%) and schools with more than 200 pupils are the rarest (3%).
-Schools by commune type and size, 2018/19 G14
+This proportion amounts to 20% for schools with 50 pupils or less and to 17% for schools with more than 200 pupils.
+In rural communes, schools with a maximum of 50 or 100 pupils are the most common (26%) and schools with more than 200 pupils are the rarest (3%).
+Schools by commune type and size, 2019/20 G14

-Sources: FSO - SBI, SDL, Switzerland's geographical levels Distributed by status, more than half of the public schools (56%), almost three quarters of government-dependent private schools (73%) and 86% of independent private schools are located in an urban commune.
+Sources: FSO - SBI, SDL, Switzerland's geographical levels Distributed by status, more than half of the public schools (56%), almost three quarters of government dependent private schools (72%) and 86% of independent private schools are located in an urban commune.
 In the intermediary and rural communes, the proportion of public schools is similar (22% and 21%).
-The same applies to independent private schools (9% and 6%).
-With respect to government-dependent private schools, 18% are located in an intermediary and 10% in a rural commune.
-Schools by commune type and status, 2018/19 G 15
+The same applies to independent private schools (8% and 6%).
+With respect to government dependent private schools, 18% are located in an intermediary and 10% in a rural commune.
+Schools by commune type and status, 2019/20 G 15